At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 Your Mac may take a while preparing your Time Machine backup.
 It depends on how much you have to backup.

 But once your backup kicks off.
-The USB 3.2 Gen 2, 1000+ MB/s speed of your Samsung T7 will leave you jaw droppingly impressed.
+The USB 3.2 Gen 2, 1000+ MB/s transfer speed of your Samsung T7 will leave you jaw droppingly impressed.

 You can check how your T7’s doing on your backup at any time.
 By clicking on the Time Machine symbol at the top of your desktop.